ssowerby/relaxation-site/content/introduction_to_eft.md

 * D﻿iscreet hacks you can do in public without anyone noticing
 * A﻿nd more!

-Hayes, London, Saturday 8th June 11am - 1pm
+Hayes, London, Saturday 8th June 11am - 1pm (prebooking essential)

 Ticket price: £28